 Homeowners will meet the cost of any lodging fees (for example it currently costs £24 to lodge a Retrofit Plan with Trustmark… likely to be a condition of attracting any government grants, but not necessary for the work to go ahead).
 Homeowners will also meet the full cost of any additional specialist assessments needed (such as air-tightness testing).
 On request we will issue an Energy Performance Certificate alongside a Home Assessment or Retrofit Plan, (or at a later stage) for £60.

-Step one: home assessment
+Step one: assessment

 Occasionally, additional specialist assessments will be needed, such as air-tightness testing.
 We will advise about suitable professionals, but not carry out this work.
+You will need to pay for these services.

 Preparing for your home assessment